 3. What to expect on dip day

 1. Where to go:

-- *A thick towel / bathrobe/ parka that you’ll put on immediately after the dip (and you don’t mind it getting a little wet)
+- *ONE large thick towel, bathrobe OR parka that you’ll put on immediately after the dip (and you don’t mind it getting a little wet).

-- *Pledge form with money and cheques collected (make sure donor info is legible)
+- *Pledge form with money and cheques collected if you did this manually (make sure donor info is legible).

 - Toque, gloves, anything else you want to put on immediately after the dip

-- A pair of shoes or aqua socks to be worn to get you to, in, and out of dip.
-(No flip flops or anything else that would come off in the water.)
+- We cannot stress this enough, wear old running shoes or aqua socks for the dip.
+No flip flops or anything else that would come off in the water.

-- CLOTHING/CHANGING.
-You have two options.
-Option #1.
-Leave your change of clothes in the Residents Club in the designated changing areas.
-Leave valuables in the car or with a friend.
-Only wear basic clothing on top of your costume to walk down to the dip site i.e. jacket, toque and of course the shoes you will wear to dip.
-When you come out of the hot tub your clothes are inside waiting for you.
 Option #2.
 Carry everything down to the dip site.
 This option works well if you do NOT plan to run up to the hot tubs after.
 Change and leave your clothes in the heated mens/ladies tents provided at the dip site.
 After dipping you run back to the tent and change there.
 Nice and toasty.
+Done.